FredericoTMello/cybersecurity-portfolio-template/docs/BLOG_SYSTEM.md

 ## 📋 Overview

-The zer0spin portfolio uses a powerful MDX-based blog system that combines:
+The cybersecurity portfolio template uses a powerful MDX-based blog system that combines:
 - **Markdown** for easy content writing
 - **React Components** embedded in content
 - **Syntax Highlighting** for code blocks